 Dr. Paul and Mr. Marc Zandman are entitled to receive performance bonuses in accordance with the 162(m) Plan.
 The performance bonuses are calculated as a percentage of adjusted net earnings.
 There is no minimum adjusted net earnings threshold, and accordingly, the bonuses for Dr. Paul and Mr. Marc Zandman begin to accrue with the first dollar of adjusted net earnings.
-Effective for years beginning on and after January 1, 2012, Mr. Marc Zandman's annual bonus is 1.0% of adjusted net earnings.
+Since January 1, 2012, Mr. Marc Zandman's annual bonus is 1.0% of adjusted net earnings.
 The bonuses for Dr. Paul and Mr. Marc Zandman are limited to three times base salary.